bin-cli/bin-cli/CONTRIBUTING.md

 In the `.feature` files, each line of Markdown must be prefixed with `|` - this ensures headings, which start with `#`, are not treated as comments.

 `README.md` will be [updated automatically](.github/workflows/update-readme.yml) by GitHub Actions.
 Alternatively, you can manually regenerate it by running `bin/generate/readme`.
-You will need either [nvm](https://github.com/nvm-sh/nvm) (recommended) or a suitable version of [Node.js](https://nodejs.org/) installed.
+You will need either [nvm](https://github.com/nvm-sh/nvm) (recommended) or a suitable version of [Node.js](https://nodejs.org/) installed - or you can use Docker, as described above.

 ### CLI Reference / Help Text